 The shape of the parabolic mirror is given by the equation

-The normal modes (in fact their scalar counterparts) obtained by separation method and expressed in parabolic coordinates are given by products of the functions of $\xi , \eta, \varphi$ respectively \cite{BKM}.
+The normal modes (in fact their scalar counterparts) obtained by separation method and expressed in parabolic coordinates are given by products of the functions of $\xi , \eta, \varphi$, respectively \cite{BKM}.
 We are interested in the $\eta $-dependent part $F_{\ell,\mu}(k;\eta)$ which possesses the following asymptotic behaviour

 where $\alpha_{\ell,\mu}$ is a certain phase.
 The boundary condition imposed on Eq.~(\ref{asymptotic}) at the value $\eta = f$ can be satisfied for a discrete set of $\mu_m$ only, which is related to the periodicity of the cosine function.
-Take for the illustration the simplest choice
+We consider the simplest choice

 This periodic condition is consistent with the replacement of the continuous set of modes given by Eq.~(\ref{solution-free}) by a discrete one

 such that